Audio Branding: What It Is and Why It’s Important

 Why Should You Consider Sound Branding?

 For business owners that have relied on traditional advertising techniques, putting serious thought into the role of sound involves a shift in mindset.
-The investment is well worth it, with benefits including:
+The investment is well worth it, with these benefits:

-- Fast Communication – The human mind processes sound incredibly quickly.
+- Fast communication: The human mind processes sound incredibly quickly.
 Even a single note can make people feel a certain way.
+Just a few notes can trigger memories directly associated with your brand.

-- Emotional Connections – Sound is, by its nature, emotional.
+- Emotional connections: Sound is, by its nature, emotional.
 Eliciting an emotion through your brand makes an instant connection to the hearts of your target market.
+When a customer hears your jingle, they may feel an impulse to check your website for sales or stop by one of your stores.

-- Memorable Branding – Brand sound is an easy way to evoke memories and to stand out from the crowd.
+- Memorable branding: When something is associated with a feeling, it will become deeply embedded into memory.
+Brand sound is an easy way to evoke memories and stand out from the crowd.
 Two businesses selling the same products can be entirely distinct based on sound alone.

 Popular Examples of Audio Branding

 Sound is big business, and any good audio branding agency will always be in high demand.
-Let’s look at some of the most effective examples of sound branding in action.
+Let us look at some of the most effective examples of sound branding in action.

 Nokia’s famous mobile phones took their sonic branding one step further.
 Its jingle evolved from being a mere brand sound and became the default ringtone for its mobile phones from the beginning of the brand to the present day.